Aquacidia

-Aquacidia is a genus of lichen-forming fungi in the family Pilocarpaceae.
+Aquacidia is a genus of lichen-forming fungi in the family Ectolechiaceae.
 It has three species, which occur in Europe and North America.
 Lichens in this genus can form thalli that cover vast areas of substrate.
 For example, in Holland, the lichens can form large colonies in sheltered rock crevices between boulders in dikes.

 Taxonomy

 The genus was circumscribed in 2018 by André Aptroot to house three temperate species that molecular data showed were misplaced in Bacidia (family Ramalinaceae).
 The type species is Aquacidia trachona, a lichen that was originally described in 1803 by Erik Acharius as Verrucaria trachona.
 The generic name Aquacidia alludes to the typical ecology of its species, which grows on rocks close to rivers or lakes and often form extensive colonies in damp crevices on dykes and other riparian structures.

-An analysis of mitochondrial small-subunit (mtSSU) ribosomal DNA revealed that these taxa form a separate, well-supported lineage within the family Pilocarpaceae and are not closely related to the type species of that genus, B. rosella.
-Diagnostic characters that separate Aquacidia from morphologically similar pilocarpacean genera include branched paraphyses that widen into elongated, clavate tips; bacillar, hyaline ascospores with 0–5 transverse septa; and relatively large pycnidia with gaping ostioles.
+An analysis of mitochondrial small-subunit (mtSSU) ribosomal DNA revealed that these taxa form a separate, well-supported lineage within the family Ectolechiaceae and are not closely related to the type species of that genus, B. rosella.
+Diagnostic characters that separate Aquacidia from morphologically similar Ectolechiaceaen genera include branched paraphyses that widen into elongated, clavate tips; bacillar, hyaline ascospores with 0–5 transverse septa; and relatively large pycnidia with gaping ostioles.
 Chemically, the genus is distinctive in always producing xanthones or anthraquinones, metabolites absent from the look-alike genus Fellhanera.